facebook

 How did you determine the sequence of the curriculum?

-The order of units was thoughtfully designed so that concepts can be developed in a coherent way.
-Learning is more sticky when new concepts are connected to existing knowledge, and a coherent curriculum can take advantage of that.
-For example, the area of a triangle (developed in grade 6, unit 1) is used as a context to write and solve equations (in grade 6, unit 6).
-Another example: After learning about proportional relationships in grade 7, unit 2, students learn that pi is the constant of proportionality between diameter and circumference of a circle in unit 3.
-Additionally, these examples show how supporting work is used to support understanding of major work of the grade.
+The order of units was designed so that concepts can be developed coherently.
+Learning is better retained when new concepts are connected to existing knowledge, and a cohesive curriculum can take advantage of that.
+For example, in grade 6, students investigate the area of a triangle in unit 1 to provide context for writing and solving equations in unit 6.
+In grade 7, students learn about proportional relationships in unit 2 to support their understanding that pi is the constant of proportionality between diameter and circumference in unit 3.

 Why are there units dedicated to supporting work of the grade?

 The supporting work of the grade provides students with more opportunity to solidify conceptual understanding and build fluency for the major work of the grade.
-For example, unit 1 in grade 6 is Area and Surface Area, which is supporting work of the grade.
-This unit reviews arithmetic and provides a context and application for work in units 4 and 5, Operations and Fractions.
+For example, Unit 1 in Grade 6 is titled Area and Surface Area, which is supporting work of the grade.
+This unit reviews arithmetic and provides context and application for work in Units 4 and 5, Operations and Fractions.

 My district’s pacing is different.
 Can I teach the units in a different order?

-When considering a change in unit order, it’s important to consider the original flow of the curriculum as much as possible, so various components do not lose impact.
+When thinking about a change in unit order it’s important to consider the original flow of the curriculum as much as possible so that various components do not lose impact.
 For example, distributed practice, pre-unit diagnostics, and end-of-unit assessments can still be used, but slight modifications may be necessary.
 Procedural fluency is built into the activities and practice problems in a progressive manner as students move through the units.
 Development of concepts also builds over time through a progression of units and is a consideration when choosing and ordering the units as well.
-We recommend consulting the Unit Dependency Chart, designed by Illustrative Mathematics, when considering the order of units.
+We recommend consulting the Unit Dependency Chart, designed by Illustrative Mathematics, when modifying the order of units.

 How do the curricula integrate the standards for mathematical practice?

 At the beginning of each lesson, a narrative describes the lesson’s goals and addresses how these goals will be accomplished.
-A description of the way in which the mathematical practices come into play in the lesson is included in these narratives.
+A description of the way in which the mathematical practices come into play is included in these narratives.

 Do you have any resources for families?

-Every unit in each curriculum includes a section called Family Support Materials, which describes in plain language the big ideas students will encounter.
+Each unit includes a section called Family Support Materials, which describes the big ideas students will encounter in plain language.
 These resources provide an overview of the mathematics your student is learning, detail what to expect as the learning deepens, and include questions that promote conversation about the mathematics.

 What is the difference between the lesson synthesis and the lesson summary?

-The lesson synthesis is included in the teacher materials, and is a plan for five minutes at the end of the lesson when the teacher helps the students wrap up the main points of the lesson.
-The lesson summary is included in student materials, and is written to help summarize the main mathematical points of a lesson, including any new vocabulary, in student-friendly language.
-They are meant for students to read on their own time, or perhaps to read to help catch up on a day they were absent.
-They are also useful for families who want to understand in more detail what their student is learning.
+The lesson synthesis, included in the teacher materials, provides a five-minute wrap-up to help students review the main points of the lesson.
+The lesson summary, included in student materials, helps summarize the main mathematical points of a lesson, including any new vocabulary, in student-friendly language.
+It is meant for students to read on their own time or to catch up after an absence.
+It can also be used for families who want a detailed understanding of what their student is learning.

 Where are IM Certified K–5 Math, 6–8 Math, and 9–12 Math available?